wultra/mobile-utility-server/docs/Mobile-Utility-Server-1.5.0.md

    > **IMPORTANT**: Ensure that you've backed up your entire database before proceeding

-3. **Run Liquibase update**:  Execute [liquibase](https://www.liquibase.com/download) scripts located in `docs\db\changelog\db.changelog-master` For convenience, you can use supplied Dockerfiles and apply the database changes by execute the `docker-db-update.sh` script.
+3. **Run Liquibase update**:  Execute [liquibase](https://www.liquibase.com/download) scripts located in `docs\db\changelog\db.changelog-master`
+- For convenience, you can use supplied Dockerfiles and apply the database changes by execute the `docker-db-update.sh` script.
+- If direct update via Liquibase is not possible `liquibase update` command can generate required SQL script.

    Please take a look at a list of necessary environmental variables listed here [env.list.tmp](../deploy/env.list.tmp).